Copyright Infringement, Peer-to-Peer File Sharing, and Intellectual Property Policy

 Curriculum provided via class session teaching -- whether onsite or via video call -- is provided by University faculty based on the University's course outlines and rubrics and is the property of the University.
 Concepts and principles that are used in the teaching of Meridian courses generally include references to the University's own rubrics, learning outcomes, and other publications.
 This curricular content is owned by the University and must be regarded as such when it comes to academic reference and business enterprise efforts undertaken by students, faculty, and staff.

-In addition to curricular property, University intellectual property also includes, but is not limited to, content on the website, the Pivot platform itself as a software application, the content of the Knowledge Base, and the brandmarks, logos, and various wordmarks created by the University.
+In addition to curricular property, University intellectual property also includes, but is not limited to, content on the website, the content of the Knowledge Base, and the brandmarks, logos, and various wordmarks created by the University.

 Academic References